 The 5:2 Weekly Fast: Another approach to intermittent fasting is to eat regularly for five days of the week and then to limit your calorie intake to just a single 500-calorie meal for the other two days of the week.
 Ideally, you would break up the two fasting days so they are not back to back.
 For example, you could choose Monday and Thursday to be your 500-calorie fasting days while eating regularly on Sunday, Tuesday, Wednesday, Friday, and Saturday.

-There are several reasons someone may feel compelled to incorporate intermittent fasting into their overall health plan.
-Here are a few:
+There are several reasons someone may want to try intermittent fasting.
+Here are the most common ones:

 Blood sugar management: Intermittent fasting has been shown to improve blood sugar numbers and reduce insulin resistance after 8 weeks, which can be highly beneficial for people with prediabetes and type 2 diabetes, though most studies show it is more beneficial for men than women in this regard.